Humbly Homemade

 Nutrition

-Serving: 1falafelCalories: 50kcalCarbohydrates: 7gProtein: 2gFat: 2gSaturated Fat: 0.2gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gSodium: 198mgPotassium: 92mgFiber: 2gSugar: 1gVitamin A: 188IUVitamin C: 2mgCalcium: 21mgIron: 1mg
+Serving: 1 falafelCalories: 50kcalCarbohydrates: 7gProtein: 2gFat: 2gSaturated Fat: 0.2gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gSodium: 198mgPotassium: 92mgFiber: 2gSugar: 1gVitamin A: 188IUVitamin C: 2mgCalcium: 21mgIron: 1mg

 Keyword baked falafel, frozen falafel, homemade falafel

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

 About Carissa Erzen